auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent.md

 #### Step 2: Disable login for flagged users

-In this step we need to disable login for users flagged as deleted.
-To do so we will add a JavaScript snippet that will run as part of the authentication pipeline.
-We call these snippets [rules](/rules).
+Next, we must disable login for users flagged as deleted.
+To do so, we will add a [rule](/rules) (that is, a JavaScript snippet that will run as part of the authentication pipeline).

 Go to [Dashboard > Rules](${manage_url}/#/rules) and create a new rule.
 Copy the script you see below.